dennismoesby/RigPowerMonitor/README.md

 -o&nbsp;&nbsp;&nbsp;&nbsp;Seconds to wait before powering back on after the power has been cut.
 Default: 30.

+-l&nbsp;&nbsp;&nbsp;&nbsp;File logging level.
+0 = Log everything.
+1 = Log warnings and errors.
+2 = Log only errors. -1 = Turn off logging.
+Default: 1.

+-tb-key&nbsp;&nbsp;&nbsp;&nbsp;textbelt.com API key.
+To get a text message when plug is powered off and back on.
+Visit www.textbelt.com to generate key and fund account.
+Requires -tb-num option also.

+-tb-num&nbsp;&nbsp;&nbsp;&nbsp;Mobile phone number to send text message to when plug is powered off and back on.
+Use international format including +<country code>, i.e. +4512345678 for Denmark or +1123456789 for USA.
+Requires -tb-key option also.

 -tp&nbsp;&nbsp;&nbsp;Display a list of available TP-Link devices with their corresponding IP address.

 -h&nbsp;&nbsp;&nbsp;&nbsp;Display this help.